 An Advisory Council was formed in 2010 to help FOTONNA fulfill its mission and meet its goals.
-A widely-diverse group of individuals was approached and asked if they would be willing to serve in both an advisory capacity and a pro-active capacity when needed.
+A diverse group of individuals was approached and asked if they would be willing to serve in both an advisory capacity and a pro-active capacity when needed.
 All of these volunteers are well-acquainted with the situation on the ground in Israel/Palestine and have traveled there more than once.
-Their work is to be greatly respected, and we feel fortunate that they are willing to work on the behalf of FOTONNA and TON.
+Their work is greatly respected, and we feel fortunate that they are willing to work on the behalf of FOTONNA and Tent of Nations.

-James Beck works as a commercial banker in Cincinnati, Ohio.
+James Beck is a retired commercial banker in Cincinnati, Ohio.
 He is active in his church where he currently serves on the Finance Committee.
 He also enjoys serving on the boards of not-for-profit organizations in his community.

 Relevant Background: Jim has been host to Daoud on several of his trips to Cincinnati, helping to arrange presentations to churches, schools and smaller Bible study groups.

 David S. Benedict graduated from Union Theological Seminary in NYC in 1960 and was appointed to a new mission in suburban Hartford, CT, to work with an interracial congregation.
 He served two other parishes and left the pastoral ministry in 1970 over the issues of racism and an unjust war, taking early retirement from the United Methodist Church’s New York Annual Conference.
 He put together the first Employee Assistance Program (EAP) in the trucking industry (1970-73) and worked briefly as a vocational counselor in an Episcopal alternative high school for drop-outs.
 He got into Human Resources Management in the Pharmaceutical industry in 1974, where for the next 24 years he was involved in improving the working culture and employee benefits, and where he held management to a commitment to a company-wide Affirmative Action program that raised opportunity for minorities and women.